amiika/ziffers/README.md

 zplay("4q11h21034",:f,:major)
 ```

-Check out other useful functions and info how to use ziffer generated melodies with other Sonic features from [here](#ziffers-functions)
+Check out other useful functions and info how to use ziffer generated melodies with other Sonic features from [Supported methods](#ziffers-functions)

 # Basic notation

+Ziffers is a [numbered notation](https://en.wikipedia.org/wiki/Numbered_musical_notation) for music, meaning you write melodies using numbers that represent notes in some scale.
+Ziffers parses custom "ASCII" notation with **zparse** method and produces nested array that can be played or looped with the Sonic Pi.

 ## Numbers 1-7 (and 8,9)